COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important

 Neurological complications in growing children can affect both sight and eye function.
 As your child’s eyes and vision develop, diagnosing related problems calls for special expertise.
 Neuro-ophthalmologists are medical doctors with advanced education and experience in evaluating and treating disorders of the eye and brain.
 They understand how complex nervous system conditions can contribute to vision problems.

 The Neuro-ophthalmology team at Children’s National Hospital is a subspecialty program of Neurology (brain and nervous system), which works closely with the Division of Ophthalmology.
 It requires high-level skills in both medical specialties.
 Neuro-ophthalmologists understand how a child’s eyes function, including the muscles and nerves that control the eye.

 Choosing the Neuro-Ophthalmology Program at Children’s National

 The Neuro-ophthalmology team at Children's National includes experts who treat conditions such as unexplained vision loss, brain tumors or stroke that affect vision, as well as eye disorders and diseases.
-We have one of the only dedicated pediatric neuro-ophthalmologist teams in the Washington, D.C., area.
+We are the only dedicated pediatric neuro-ophthalmologist team in the Washington, D.C., area.

 Features of the Neuro-ophthalmology Program at Children’s National include:

 - Care from experts in different fields.
 From expert diagnosis to advanced treatments, we provide multidisciplinary care that enlists the skills of experts in many areas of medicine.
 Our neuro-ophthalmologists work closely with Children's National specialists from Epilepsy, the Mitochondrial Disease Institute, Vestibular and Hearing Program of Otolaryngology (ENT), Ophthalmology, Neurology, Neuropsychology, Neuro-Oncology, Neurosurgery, Physical and Rehabilitation Medicine, the White Matter Disease Clinic, the Rare Disease Institute (Genetics and Metabolism) and Radiology.
 They also work with PSV Neurology and area community pediatric ophthalmologists.
 Their collaborative expertise provides comprehensive care to children whose vision and eyes are affected by other conditions.